 How to Become a Paraprofessional

 Paraprofessional Career Outlook

 The job outlook for paraprofessionals is outstanding and is expected to continue to grow in the coming years.
-According to the Bureau of Labor Statistics, the employment rate for instructional paraprofessionals is projected to grow by 11 percent from 2018 to 2028.
-This growth is faster than the average rate of all other occupations.
+According to the Bureau of Labor Statistics, the employment rate for instructional paraprofessionals is projected to remain consistent from 2024 to 2034.
+This growth is slower than the average rate of all other occupations, but this is a large field, with over 1,400,000 people employed as of 2024.

 Paraprofessional Salary

 The average salary for a paraprofessional varies depending on several factors, including experience, education level, and location.
 For example, paraprofessionals working in urban areas or with more advanced degrees may earn a higher salary.
-According to Glassdoor, the national average salary for a paraprofessional is $31,269 per year.
-According to the Bureau of Labor Statistics, the median annual salary for education, training, and library workers, which includes paraprofessionals, was $25,410 as of May 2019 and $47,680 in May 2020.
+According to Glassdoor, the national average salary for a paraprofessional is between $41,000-$60,000 per year.
+According to the Bureau of Labor Statistics, the median annual salary for instructional assistants, which includes paraprofessionals, was $35,240 as of May 2024.
 The lowest 10 percent earned less than $20,180, while the highest 10 percent earned more than $40,000.

+How to Become a Paraprofessional